 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your data yourself, then consider getting professional support, or use backup plugins.
+If you don’t want to do your own site backups, then get assistance from a WordPress professional, or use backup plugins.

-- You can learn more about a great WordPress backup plugin that can automate your site backups here: Backup, Duplicate And Keep Your WP Web Sites Protected With Backup Creator WordPress Plugin
+- You can read about a WordPress backup plugin that we recommend using to perform automated WordPress file and database backups here: Back Up, Clone & Keep Your WP Web Site Protected With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory